TritonDataCenter/sdc-designation/docs/index.md

 | weight_unreserved_ram    | Float    | 2       | Bias selection towards CNs with more unreserved memory.               |

 `server_spread` can be one of 'min-ram', 'max-ram', 'random', or 'min-owner'.
+This attribute is deprecated, in favour of `weights_*`.

+'min-ram' (similar to a weight_unreserved_ram with a large negative number) tries to place new VMs on the CNs with the least free RAM; this is particularly useful if you wish to preserve as much spare capacity in a DC as possible.
+By filling up CNs as quickly as possible, CNs which are (nearly) empty are preserved for large allocations.

+'max-ram' (similar to a weight_unreserved_ram with a large positive number) does the opposite; it tries to use emptier CNs, thus spreads VMs across a DC more evenly.
+If any particular CN goes down, fewer VMs will be impacted, and the ability to resize VMs to larger dimensions is better preserved.

-This attribute is deprecated, in favour of `weights_*`. min-ram tries to place new VMs on the CNs with the least free RAM. max-ram does the opposite. min-owner tries to place VMs on CNs which have the least other VMs belonging to the same owner.
-And random places VMs randomly across CNs.
+'min-owner' (similar to a weight_num_owner_zones with a large positive number) tries to place VMs on CNs which have the least other VMs belonging to the same owner.
+This helps minimize the number of customer VMs impacted by a CN going offline.

+And 'random' places VMs randomly across CNs.
+The effect, across a large DC, is similar to 'max-ram', trading off some uniformity of free RAM across CNs with less contention when allocating to CNs (allocations coming in at the same time are less likely to stampede to the same CN or CNs).

+As noted above, `server_spread` is deprecated.
+You are *strongly* recommended to not use `server_spread`, and use `weight_*` instead.
+Weights offer more options, and much better flexibility.

 `weight_*` attributes can have negative values, not just positive.
 Negative values have the opposite effect of negative values; e.g. a postive `weight_num_owner_zones` biases selection towards CNs with fewer VMs belonging to the owner of the current allocation, while a negative value would bias towards CNs with more such VMs.

+Although weights can be negative, they do not cause CN scores to decrease.
+CN scores are always increased by 0 or more by a plugin.
+Rather, a negative score causes a plugin to increase CN scores in reverse -- e.g. a CN that once had the largest score increase would now have the smallest increase, and vise versa.